OpenSauce/DotA-2-API/README.md

 DotA-2-API
 ==========

-An API for DotA written in Java.
+A web API interface for DotA written in Java.